 A Very Selective Program

-With the arrival of composer Larry Alan Smith as the Artistic and Executive Director of Wintergreen Performing Arts, it was natural that the Wintergreen Summer Music Academy would expand to include composition.
+With the arrival of composer Larry Alan Smith in 2006 as the Artistic and Executive Director of Wintergreen Performing Arts, it was natural that the Wintergreen Summer Music Academy would expand to include composition.
 The program is under Dr. Smith’s direction, and it will include intensive private and group study during the course of the four weeks.
-In addition to Larry Alan Smith, the composers-in-residence and visiting composers for the 2014 Composition Academy will be announced soon.
+In addition to Larry Alan Smith, the composers-in-residence and visiting composers for the 2014 Composition Academy will be as follows:

 2014 Visiting Composer